jphill01/HACSim.R/README.md

 ### Algorithm Availability ###

-HACSim is available for download as a package from the Comprehensive R Archive Network (CRAN).
+A stable version of HACSim is available for download as a package from the Comprehensive R Archive Network (CRAN).

     > install.packages("HACSim")

     > library(HACSim).

 The reference manual for HACSim, which includes built-in functions with explanations for their proper use, can be accessed by typing
 > ?HACSim.

+Alternatively, the development version of HACSim can be downloaded from GitHub directly in R via

+    > library(devtools)
+    > devtools::install_github("jphill01/HACSim.R")

 ### Citing This Work ###